-Bachelor’s Degree: These degree programs usually last for 4-5 years or 8 or more semesters
+Bachelor’s Degree: These programs usually last for 4-5 years or 8 or more semesters

 Post-Graduate Diploma/Certificate: These diploma or certificate programs lasts for less than 1 year or 1 or 2 full semesters.

-Master’s Degree: These degree programs last for 1-3 years.
+Master’s Degree: These programs last for 1-3 years.

-Doctorate Degree: These degree programs usually last for 4 to 6 years.
+Doctorate Degree: These programs usually last for 4 to 6 years.

 You can also transfer to another institution during your study program.
 If you are moving to another province or territory or want to change your study program, then you can transfer credits.

-However, it depends on the rules for transfer between the 2 institutions.
+However, it depends on the rules for transfers between the 2 institutions.
 This will change based on province, for example, British Columbia has 40 institutions participating in transfer programs.

 There are a total of 10 provinces and 3 territories in Canada.
 Apart from Quebec and Nunavut, each province offers various immigration pathways for international students under their Provincial Nominee Program (PNP).